-Sabrina Dixon-Ridges is the Global Sustainability Manager for Business Strategy Alignment at Sonoco Products Company, a global packaging solutions provider.
+Sabrina Dixon-Ridges is the Director Business Strategy Alignment – Global Sustainability at Sonoco Products Company, a global packaging solutions provider.
 She is responsible for developing and executing strategies to improve product sustainability for business groups’ portfolios.
 As a strong proponent for End-of-Life solutions, Sabrina champions initiatives to advance circularity through mechanical and chemical recycling by partnering with NGOs, material councils, and consortiums.

 “I am passionate about improving product sustainability, whether through developing new products, better leveraging existing infrastructure, or partnering with key associations and stakeholders.
 It’s important to explore beginning-of-life and end-of-life solutions that positively impact the carbon footprint.
 It’s also important to weigh package performance, shelf life, shelf presence, and product integrity alongside recyclability to create the optimal product sustainability solution.”